ccao-data/data-architecture/dbt/models/shared_columns.md

 ## pin

 {% docs shared_column_pin %}
-Full Property Index Number.
+Full (14-digit) Property Index Number.

-The index number is a brief legal description of a particular parcel by numerical reference to parcels on assessment maps.
+The Property Index Number (PIN) is a brief legal description of a particular parcel by numerical reference to parcels on assessment maps.
 It is also the primary unit of taxable value in Cook County.